The Cheeky Monkey Media Blog

 Understanding that communication and collaboration is a two-way street

-We hope you partner with a software or website development partner can provide you with every opportunity to communicate, collaborate and help steer the outcome of your project in your favour.
-However, if you aren’t strong enough to fight for what you want, vulnerable enough to express your fears and confident enough to celebrate the wins along the way, it will still fail.
-For every sprint meeting, every opportunity to proof or test, puts the success of the project and meeting its goals at the forefront of your mind.
+We hope you partner with a software or website development partner that can provide you with every opportunity to communicate, collaborate and help steer the outcome of your project in your favor.
+However, if you aren’t strong enough to fight for what you want, vulnerable enough to express your fears, and confident enough to celebrate the wins along the way, it will still fail.
+For every sprint meeting, every opportunity to proof or test puts the success of the project and meeting its goals at the forefront of your mind.
 Be a part of the project’s success, not its failure.

-As much as communication needs to be a part of what your development partner brings to the table, your company’s commitment to the project and the fact the solution will actually solve its business challenges, is key.
-Your commitment to the process, engagement with the partner and accountability in the outcome is just as important to the project’s success.
+As much as communication needs to be a part of what your development partner brings to the table, your company’s commitment to the project and the fact the solution will actually solve its business challenges is key.
+Your commitment to the process, engagement with the partner, and accountability in the outcome are just as important to the project’s success.
 The saying “it takes two to tango and two to tangle” is never more true than when you are neck deep in the middle of a development project.
 It’s too easy to say “I’m out” or “it’s good enough”.
-You, your employers (or employees) and your users need to be “all in” and committed to project and its successful delivery and deployment or it will fail.
+You, your employers (or employees), and your users need to be “all in” and committed to the project and its successful delivery and deployment or it will fail.

 Don’t want your next website to fail?
 Take the time to plan it out and uncover what’s working on your current site and what’s costing you time and money.